-Investment priority 8ii - Sustainable integration into the labour market of young people (ESF), in particular those not in employment, education or training, including young people at risk of social exclusion and young people from marginalised communities, including through the implementation of the Youth Guarantee transit from school to work.
-Target group: long-term unemployed NEETs and from 2019 onwards all unemployed and inactive NEETs aged 15-29.
-Beneficiaries: bodies in charge of implementation of YGIP measures and activities, local and regional self-government units.
+Investment priority 8ii - Sustainable integration into the labour market of young people (ESF), in particular those not in employment, education or training, including young people at risk of social exclusion and young people from marginalised communities, including through the implementation of the Youth Guarantee Target group: long-ter Target group: long-term unemployed NEETs.
+Beneficiaries: bodies i n charge of implementation of YGIP measures and activities, local and regional self-government units.

-Investment nuiovity 9ii Sustainable integration into the labour market of young nearly (ESE) in particular these not in ampleyment, education or training, including young nearly of Investment priority 8ii - Sustainable integration into the labour market of young people (ESF), in particular those not in employment, education or training, including young people at risk of social exclusion and young people from marginalised communities, including through the implementation of the Youth Guarantee • nittee for the OPEHR will be set as the body for definition and adoption of the Selection Criteria and its methodology, at the level of the OPEHR.
-Appraisal of projects v vill be subject to detailed selection criteria approved by the Monitoring Committee. iteria and its methodology each IB level 1 or the beneficiary institution will prepare Summary of the Operation (SO) that will be submitted to the MA for operation. or approval.
-The approval of the SO will be a basis for the development and preparation of project documentation for each Operations will be imp plemented as open calls or restricted calls for proposals (direct award procedures).
-Key criteria for selecti on of operations/projects include as appropriate: - compliance and contribution of the operation/project proposal to the realization of the objectives set in the relevant national strategic documents (strategies, guidelines, action planes, programmes); - the relevance and d importance of the operation/project for the realization of the objectives and indicators of the OPEHR;
+Investment priority 8ii - Sustainable integration into the labour market of young people (ESF), in particular those not in employment, education or training, including young people at risk of social exclusion and young people from marginalised communities, including through the implementation of the Youth Guarantee The Monitoring Comm the OPEHR. ittee for the OPEHR will be set as the body for definition and adoption of the Selection Criteria and its methodology, at the level of Appraisal of projects w ill be subject to detailed selection criteria approved by the Monitoring Committee. teria and its methodology each IB level 1 or the beneficiary institution will prepare Summary of the Operation (SO) that will be or approval.
+The approval of the SO will be a basis for the development and preparation of project documentation for each Operations will be imp lemented as open calls or restricted calls for proposals (direct award procedures).
+Key criteria for selection on of operations/projects include as appropriate: - ontribution of the operation/project proposal to the realization of the objectives set in the relevant national strategic documents action planes, programmes); - the relevance and importance of the operation/project for the realization of the objectives and indicators of the OPEHR; - clearly defined ar nd described target groups and their needs with regard to the objectives of the OPEHR;

-Investment priority 8ii - Sustainable integration into the labour market of young people (ESF), in particular those not in employment, education or training, including young people at risk of social exclusion and young people from marginalised communities, including through the implementation of the Youth Guarantee - clearly defined an nd described target groups and their needs with regard to the objectives of the OPEHR; - the quality of the project proposal (activities listed in the project proposal are clearly defined, they are related to the problems that the project should resolve and they contribute to the goals of the project, the feasibility of the project plan; - the capacity of th e applicant (the level of operational capacity of the applicant required for the preparation and implementation of the project); - sustainability of t the project is presented and clearly described (there is the possibility of wider application of the results of the project).
+Investment priority 8ii - Sustainable integration into the labour market of young people (ESF), in particular those not in employment, education or training, including young people at risk of social exclusion and young people from marginalised communities, including through the implementation of the Youth Guarantee project proposal (activities listed in the project proposal are clearly defined, they are related to the problems that the project should bute to the goals of the project, the feasibility of the project plan; - the capacity of th e applicant (the level of operational capacity of the applicant required for the preparation and implementation of the project); - sustainability of t the project is presented and clearly described (there is the possibility of wider application of the results of the project).
 MA.
 In the case of rest s an evaluation committee will be set at the level of IB level 1 or IB level 2 and detailed evaluation criteria will be defined by the ricted call/direct award procedure IB level 1 will submit to MA proposal of selection of operation that will be granted as a restricted e basis of the relevant documentation provided, justifying selected beneficiary in respect to its institutional/legal particularities.